Updated 7/30/25

 The EDI 852 transaction is a standardized electronic document used to communicate product activity and inventory data from customers to suppliers.
 It automates the process of sharing critical details such as quantities sold, quantities on hand, and returns, eliminating the need for manual reporting.
 Many clients use this data for sales forecasting as well as to post Month to Date figures, Year to Date figures, and related previous month figures as well.
 And at month end, the figures are rolled into previous month’s buckets.

-Key Components of an EDI 852 File
+Key Components of an EDI 852 Document

 An EDI 852 file contains the following critical components: